-Prior to the semester of the creative project/research paper/thesis registration, the student develops a research proposal.
-This proposal along with the signed "Topic Approval Sheet" is submitted before the student is allowed to register for the creative project, research paper, or thesis.
-This document typically contains an introduction, a statement of the research problem, a review of the literature, the methodology, and the bibliography.
-Skills in the development of research proposals are acquired in the School of Music's introduction to research courses, MUSED 668 and MUHIS 600.
+Prior to the semester of enrolling in creative project/research paper/thesis, the student must develop a research proposal.
+This proposal, along with the signed "Topic Approval Sheet," must be approved before the student is allowed to register for the creative project, research paper, or thesis.
+Skills in the development of research proposals are acquired in the School of Music's research courses, MUSE 668 and MUHI 600.
 For 3-hour enrollments, a 2-page proposal may be sufficient (although an advisor may request more details); 6-hour enrollments require more substantial proposals (even if a shorter version is attached to the Topic Approval Sheet).
+The student should work with his/her major faculty member or committee in drafting and revising the proposal; the Graduate Coordinator reviews it for a last formatting and proofreading check before final approval.
+The student must plan enough time to allow faculty input before enrollment.